trueos/pcbsd/src-qt5/docs/desktops.rst

   manager by clicking the "Browse" button.
 You also have the same little "star" on directories that can be clicked to mark that directory as a favorite if you want quick access to it later.

 * **Desktop Preferences:** the yellow tool icon provides quick shortcuts to system and desktop configuration utilities.
+It also contains "About the Lumina Desktop" which can be clicked to determine the installed version of Lumina.

 If you are on PC-BSD®, or a supported operating system, you should have links to the operating system's control panel, the desktop configuration utility
-(:command:`lumina-config`), :command:`qt-config` (if it is installed), and the screensaver configuration utility.
+(:command:`lumina-config`), :command:`qt-config` (if it is installed), the screen configuration utility (:command:`lumina-xconfig`), and the screensaver configuration utility.

 Any open windows or applications will have a button appear in the section of the panel near the "User" button.
 If the application provides an icon, the button will appear as that icon and if you mouse over it, the tooltip will show the name of the application.
 If you have multiple copies of an application running,